Stage 2 Competency Assessment

 Continuing Professional Development (CPD) Record

 CPD (Continuing Professional Development) documents your skill sets and knowledge in the engineering sector.
-It’s a crucial component of the National Engineering Registration (NER) application.
+It’s a crucial component of the National Engineering Register (NER) application.
 You must show how many CPD hours you have completed in the last three years.
 It It contains information about your dedication to the engineering product, technological efficiency, and workplace standards.

 For your Stage 2 evaluation application, you must upload your most recent curriculum vitae or resume.
 Include both your recent work experience and the one you are now working on.
 It must be straightforward and well-written.